Illustrating the journey of a wish from idea to reality

 Concept Development

-The "wish tornado" concept was optional, but I liked the idea enough that I ran with it.
-I researched real-life machines that scientists and researchers are currently building in an effort to create energy from cyclonic forces as inspiration for the concept—That proved too hard-edged and industrial for my tastes.
+The "wish tornado" concept was optional, but I liked it enough to run with it.
+I researched real-life machines that scientists and researchers are currently building to harness energy from cyclonic forces — that proved too hard-edged and industrial for my tastes.

-I landed on the idea of a giant spinning flower powered by a smiley face that magically created the wish objects from a steady stream of the combined matter of donations, volunteers, and private contributions.
-The flower seemed logical to me.
+I landed on the idea of a giant spinning flower powered by a smiley face that magically produces wish objects from a steady stream of combined donations, volunteer efforts, and private contributions.

 I presented a cleaned up detailed line drawing that incorporated a few requests that arose during a conference call with the team.
 Then I spent a few more hours making numerous minor tweaks of my own to improve the visual layout.

-From there, it was simply a matter of adding a boat-load of details, including an assortment of objects to help make the artwork more fun, balance the illustration, and fill in space.
+From there, it was a matter of adding a boat-load of detail — an assortment of objects to make the artwork more engaging, balance the composition, and fill in the space.

 Color